-In October 2020, the Atlantic States Marine Fisheries Commission's (Commission's) Summer Flounder, Scup, and Black Sea Bass Management Board (Board) and the Mid-Atlantic Fishery Management Council (Council) initiated a draft addendum (for the Commission) and framework action (for the Council) to address management of the recreational summer flounder, scup, black sea bass, and bluefish fisheries.
-This Draft Addendum and the Council's framework consider modifications to the process for setting recreational bag, size, and season limits (i.e., "recreational measures") for all four species.
-The Draft Addendum and the Council's framework action consider an identical set of options and the Commission's Interstate Fisheries Management Policy Board (Policy Board) and Council will select the same management options for implementation.
+In October 2020, the Atlantic States Marine Fisheries Commission's (Commission) Interstate Fisheries Management Policy Board (Policy Board) and the Mid-Atlantic Fishery Management Council (Council) initiated draft addenda (for the Commission) and framework action (for the Council) to address management of the summer flounder, scup, black sea bass, and bluefish recreational fisheries.
+This document (Draft Addendum XXXIV to the Summer Flounder, Scup and Black Sea Bass FMP and Draft Addendum II to the Bluefish FMP, herein referred to as Draft Addenda) and the Council's framework consider modifications to the process for setting recreational bag, size, and season limits (i.e., "recreational measures") for all four species.
+The Draft Addenda and the Council's framework action consider an identical set of options and the Commission's Interstate Fisheries Management Policy Board (Policy Board) and Council will select the same management options for implementation.
 This document presents background on recreational management for these species and a range of options to set recreational measures for public consideration and comment.
-The addendum process and expected timeline are below.
+The addenda process and expected timeline are below.

-The public is encouraged to submit comments regarding this document at any time during the public comment period.
-The final date comments will be accepted is DATE TBD at 11:59 p.m.
-Comments may be submitted at state public hearings or by mail, email, or fax.
+Public comment may be submitted via public hearings or through written comment and will be accepted until April 22 at 11:59 p.m.
 If you have any questions or would like to submit a comment, please use the contact information below.
 All comments will be made available to both the Commission and Council for consideration; duplicate comments do not need to be submitted to both bodies.